HBS Consulting

 Outsourcing can be an important part of transforming the enterprise into a high-performance organization.
 Important questions to ask when evaluating a potential outsourcing relationship includes: Industry expertise, range of outsourcing services, offshore capabilities, resource scalability, contract flexibility and areas of functional expertise.
 We recommend that outsourcing should be designed into the organization’s overall Enterprise Architecture prior executing an outsourcing agreement.
 HBSC has successfully helped numerous organizations navigate the selection, negotiation and change management aspects of establishing high-value outsourcing relationships.

-© 2008 HBS Consulting All Rights Reserved.
+© 2012 HBS Consulting (HBSC) - All Rights Reserved.